-The July issue of our monthly e-newsletter – The Fitness File – came out this week!
+The November issue of our monthly e-newsletter – The Fitness File – came out this week!
 This issue covers the following:

-- nutrition tip: foods that benefit your skin!
+- nutrition tip: anti-inflammatory foods

-- staff spotlight: Anna Kim (Personal Trainers)
+- staff spotlight: Anthony McLoughlin (Personal Trainer)

 Check it out here.